Confronting Grand Challenges in Environmental Fluid Mechanics: Urban Flows

+The case studies presented in this section highlight the complexity and high variability of urban flow problems.
+They clearly demonstrate the importance of accounting for the different types of uncertainties and the need for field experiments and high-fidelity modeling.
+The methods used in these studies represent a first attempt towards improving the predictive capabilities of the simulations; there are many open questions and opportunities for future research.
+The most exciting opportunities might lie in the increasing amount of data that can be obtained from urban sensor networks and from high-fidelity simulations, and in exploring new algorithms to integrate this data with low-fidelity models that are sufficiently fast and robust to inform design and policy decisions.

-Finally, there are significant challenges in translating the results of both case studies into impacts on people.
-For example, personal exposure to pollution will be highly variable, both outdoors but also indoors where we typically spend 90\% of our time.
-The impacts of this exposure and other aspects of the urban environment, such as the access to daylight, green spaces, and `fresh air' on human health, well being and productivity is unknown, yet critical to living fulfilled lives in cities.
+Finally, there are significant challenges in translating urban flow research results into impacts on people.
+Stakeholder interaction at the urban dweller or building occupant, designer or engineer, and municipality or developer levels will be required.
+An important goal of these interactions should be to better understand and characterize the economic, equity, and environmental benefits of sustainable design solutions to inform effective policy.
+For example, personal exposure to pollution is highly variable, both outdoors but also indoors where we typically spend 90\% of our time.
+The impacts of this exposure and other aspects of the urban environment, such as the access to daylight, green spaces, and `fresh air' on human health, well being and productivity is not well understood, yet critical to living fulfilled lives in cities.